 A papule may develop at the site of the tsetse fly bite within a few days to 2 wk.
 It evolves into a dusky red, painful, indurated nodule (trypanosomal chancre).
 A chancre is present in about half of Caucasians with T.b. rhodesiense but is less common in Africans with T. b. rhodesiense and seldom occurs with T.b. gambiense.

-Over several months in T. b. gambiense infection but a period of weeks with T. b. rhodesiense, intermittent fever, headaches, rigors, and transient swellings develop.
+Over several months in T. b. gambiense infection but a period of weeks with T. b. rhodesiense, intermittent fever, headaches, rigors, muscle and joint pain, and transient facial swelling develop.
 An evanescent, circinate erythematous rash may develop.
 It is most readily visible in light-skinned patients.
 Generalized lymphadenopathy often occurs.
-Winterbottom's sign (enlarged lymph nodes in the posterior cervical triangle) is characteristic with T. b. gambiense sleeping sickness.
+Winterbottom sign (enlarged lymph nodes in the posterior cervical triangle) is characteristic with T. b. gambiense sleeping sickness.

 Antibody detection assays are not very useful clinically because seroconversion occurs after the onset of symptoms.
 However, a card agglutination test for T. b. gambiense is useful in mass screening programs to identify candidates for microscopic examination.

-When the CNS is involved, lumbar puncture is done.
+When the CNS is involved, lumbar puncture see Lumbar puncture (spinal tap) is done.
 CSF pressure is increased, and CSF has elevated levels of lymphocytes (≥ 5 cells/μL), total protein, and IgM.
 In addition to trypanosomes, characteristic Mott cells (plasma cells with cytoplasmic vacuoles that contain immunoglobulin [Russell bodies]) may be present.

 Other, nonspecific laboratory findings include anemia, monocytosis, and markedly elevated serum levels of polyclonal IgM.